≪ Go to our review of Hardshell Jackets

 The Patagonia Refugitive is unique to this review due to the stretchiness of its face fabric paired with the GORE-TEX 3L membrane.
 No other jacket using this membrane was so stretchy and supple, one of the most valuable characteristics for a jacket designed for movement.
 The Refugitive goes a step further and adds in some fantastic features like the Cohaesive embedded cord-lock system — the single best draw cord buckle we tested that basically put all others to shame.
 However, at the end of the day, the single drawcord tightened Optimal Visibility Hood was woefully inadequate when put to the test, failing to protect the face from a downpour, and allowing water to run down the neck, and was thus ranked lower than most of the jackets in this review.

 For those interested in how the Refugitive compares to the Patagonia Triolet, we would recommend the Refugitive first.
 Its stretchiness and much lighter weight face fabric combination made for a more comfortable jacket.
 It is lighter and much more packable, than the Triolet, but has fewer pockets and draw cords to help it cut down on weight.
-Despite different designs and methods of tightening, unfortunately, both jackets' hoods are inadequate when compared to the competition, and do not prevent water from getting inside the collar during a true downpour.
+Despite different designs and methods of tightening, unfortunately, both jackets' hoods are inadequate, and do not prevent water from getting inside the collar during a true downpour.
 If money is not an issue, then the Refugitive, $100 more expensive than the Triolet, is the better value.

 The combination of GORE-TEX 3-layer and C-Knit backer technology, a new interior laminate layer that supposedly allows a jacket to be lighter and more breathable, did a great job of protecting us from the elements.
 What didn't do a great job of protecting us from the elements was the storm hood.
 Like the Patagonia Triolet, the bill of the Refugitive is too small to adequately shield the face from water coming down from above.
 Additionally, Patagonia only used a single draw cord in the rear of the hood for tightening the hood and face enclosure.
 This feature didn't work well, which we found especially frustrating considering Patagonia's obvious attention to detail to all other aspects of this jacket.